Natchitoches, Louisiana: Radio

+Natchitoches is the principal city of the Natchitoches media market for radio.

+Television

+Natchitoches is part of the Shreveport media market for television.

 Infrastructure

 Health care

 Natchitoches Regional Medical Center is a 78-bed facility that includes 45 medical/surgical beds and a 112-bed skilled nursing home.

 Rehabilitation treatment is at the PRISM Center for physical, occupational and speech therapy, sports medicine, industrial medicine, wound care and more.
+NRMC was established in 1956.

+Utility

+City of Natchitoches Utility is a city-owned utility company that includes electric power, street lighting, water distribution, and sewer collection.